ivopetkov/responsively-lazy/README.md

 ## Browser support

 The lazy loading works in browsers supporting the srcset attribute.
 As of August 2015 that's [62.78%](http://caniuse.com/#feat=srcset).
+Unsupported browsers will load the image in the src attribute.

 ## Got questions?
 You can find me at [@IvoPetkovCom](https://twitter.com/IvoPetkovCom) or [ivopetkov.com](http://ivopetkov.com)